Compliance & EnforcementContact: Joe Pettit 517-284-6837

 A civil enforcement action is accomplished through a civil court action that is initiated by the Department of the Attorney General (DAG).
 Civil enforcement actions may include civil penalties and injunctive relief.
 In a civil enforcement action, the goal is to obtain a Judicial Order requiring compliance to be achieved.
 The DAG will typically request maximum statutory penalties in all cases.
 However, the judge makes the final decision regarding the amount of any civil penalties that are imposed.

 A criminal enforcement action is conducted through the Environmental Investigation Section (EIS).
-If OOGM believes that there was criminal intent, then OOGM may seek a criminal enforcement action.
+If OGMD believes that there was criminal intent, then OGMD may seek a criminal enforcement action.
 A criminal enforcement action can result in a misdemeanor or felony conviction that may be punishable by jail time or monetary penalties.
 A criminal law judge hears the evidence and renders a decision.
 The judge is also responsible for sentencing.